 What Are Creditors doing to help clients impacted by the Coronavirus outbreak?

-We’re starting to see creditors offering special assistance on a case-by-case basis.
+Creditors have been offering special assistance on a case-by-case basis.
 They’ve advised us that the best way to find out what’s available is to call them directly using the customer support phone number on your credit card or monthly creditor statement.

 What happens to my DMP if I miss a payment because my income has been disrupted?